About

 What if a newspaper existed only so you could enjoy it together?

 No headlines.
-No doomscroll.
 Just games, riddles, and room in the margins for bad handwriting.

 01The night at the petrol pump